andrew6180/Ascension_Weakauras/README.md

 automatically turns in the highest key or bait for high risk chests / nests. destroys the nest or chest if no keys or bait to use.

+# Combat Time
+Timer tracking how long you've been in combat for.

 # Block Loot Popup
 Blocks the loot / spell rank up notifications